what to do if your ex won't let children play sports

 • The other parent has previously failed to comply with the parenting plan and has been found in contempt.

-Hopefully, if your ex tries to stop your child from playing sports—or really block them from any court-approved activity—it won’t necessitate legal action.
+Hopefully, if your ex tries to stop your child from playing sports—or block them from any court-approved activity—it won’t necessitate legal action.

-Ideally, this is something best decided with a rational conversation between two adults.
+Ideally, this is best decided with a rational conversation between two adults.
 However, sometimes that’s easier said than done.
 Other steps then become necessary.

 Related Reading: 4 Types Of Child Custody